shalder/shopping-site/README.md

 Asynchronous Testing

 We used mocha and chai to do the testing.
 Mocha allows asynchronous testing, test coverage reports, and use of any assertion library.
 Chai is a BDD / TDD assertion library for NodeJS and the browser that can be delightfully paired with any javascript testing framework.
 Basically, mocha is a framework and chai is a library

+PS: assignment has been hosted here: 3.6.36.4:8081 (Amazon Lighsail Instance)